 BMW is fully embracing its latest front-wheel drive architecture - internally known as ULK - as a way to keep pace with Mercedes-Benz and Audi.
 BMW famously poked fun at its front-wheel drive rivals with a 2006 ad campaign that depicted a rabbit with huge front paws and tiny rear legs, but the automaker will lean on the layout for 12 different models within a decade.

-Although purists scoff at the idea of a front-wheel drive BMW, the Munich-based company says it need to transition to FWD vehicles in order to capitalize on the booming compact premium segment.
+Although purists scoff at the idea of a front-wheel drive BMW, the Munich-based company says it needs to transition to FWD vehicles in order to capitalize on the booming compact premium segment.
 BMW maintains it will not loose its performance identity during the transition.

 "In the 90s we broke with tradition when we began selling SUVs along with our sedans," Frank Niederlaender, the company's product manager for front-wheel drive, told Automotive New Europe.
 "Customers realized they could get the driving dynamics BMW is renowned for from an SUV.
 We will see the same transition happening with front-wheel drive."